Turning 65 or older?

 Part D. The Rx or Prescription drug plan.

-These plans come individually or included with a Medicare Advantage plan.
+These plans come individually or are included with a Medicare Advantage plan.

 A Medicare deductible is the amount you are responsible for before Medicare pays its 20%.
 These deductibles are annual.